garfieldnate/old_personal_site/content/post/2020-09-21-introducing-my-favorite-electronic-device.markdown

     - mixed kanji/kana search for kanji compounds
     - copy/jump from input line (in case it's not found in current dictionary, look it up in another without having to retype/write)
     - proper jump with pronunciation-annotated words: 漢〔かん〕字
     - go back to non-color screen; just be fast!
+I wish mirasol or ClearInk were options...
     - upload tango-cho to computer
     - up and down to scroll through history with completion like in the shell